 (2) Represents the dollar amount recognized for financial statement reporting purposes with respect to the fiscal year in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, but disregarding estimates of forfeitures related to service-based vesting conditions.
-There were no forfeitures of restricted stock held by the named executive officers during fiscal 2009 or fiscal 2008.
-The compensation disclosed consists of the amortization expense resulting from the purchase of restricted shares of Class A Common Stock by named executive officers at a discount from fair market value.
+There were no forfeitures of restricted stock held by the named executive officers at a discount from fair market value.
+For purposes of this calculation, we assume that the total discount from fair market value for the purchased Class A common shares is being amortized over the four-year vesting period of these restricted shares.